Explore your visual creativity and learn industry-standard skills on our exciting BA (Hons) Film and Animation degree.

 Practice of Film and Animation

 Many great filmmakers utilise their skills and innovative ideas in diverse fields such as commercials, pop music promos and feature films.
 Collaboration, negotiation and individual contributions within a group are key skills in industry.
 This module challenges you to create a piece of work that is worthy of exhibition by combining your talents, skills and hard work as part of a dynamic and focused team.

 You will have the opportunity to select one of five option modules offered across the school: People and Identity, Sound and Movement, Space and Place, Text and Image, Time and Sequence.
-Thematic in their approach they are intended to offer you multiple approaches to the diverse practice of Visual Communication.
+Thematic in their approach, these modules are intended to offer you multiple approaches to the diverse practice of visual communication.

 Enterprise of Film and Animation

 This module will challenge your perception of what film and animation can be.
 You are encouraged to explore, experiment and redefine what your practice has the potential to become and how your audience will experience your work.
 This project encourages you to bypass the traditional gatekeepers of industry and identify specific spaces, events or moments in time suitable for intervention, enhancement or collaboration.